xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/configuration.md

 ### Items de-duplication

-Guiey detects instances of the same type (bundles, modules).
+Guicey detects instances of the same type (bundles, modules).
 By default, two instances considered as [duplicates](deduplication.md) if they are equal, so duplicates could be controlled with proper equals method implementation.
 When it's not possible, custom de-duplication [implementation](deduplication.md#general-unique-logic) could be used.